 R22 Phased Out: THE TIMELINE

 You might not be aware that the EPA’s ruling for R22 being phased out began decades ago, limiting the available supply a little at a time.
 Prices for R22 rose slowly at first.
-Now that the final ban is looming and availability is declining sharply, R22 prices are skyrocketing.
+Now that the final phase out is here and availability is declining sharply, R22 prices are skyrocketing.
 We’re betting you’ve noticed that part, because your repair bills are going up as a result.

-Here’s what will happen over the next couple of years as R22 is phased out.
+Here’s what has happened over the last couple of years as R22 is phased out.

 What does this R22 phase out schedule mean to you?
-Each time supply is reduced, R22 prices (and repair prices) will jump up.
-Come January 2020 when R22 is phased out completely, it will not be legally available at any price.
-That means your old equipment can no longer be repaired, and you’ll be forced to replace it the next time it breaks down.
+Each time supply is reduced, R22 prices (and repair prices) have jumped up.
+Now that R22 is fully phased out, it can no longer be imported or manufactured in the U.S. That means your old equipment can’t be repaired if the refrigerant is unavailable.
+If you can’t get reclaimed refrigerant (or don’t want to pay the crazy price), you’ll be forced to replace it the next time it needs a repair that requires adding refrigerant (many types of repairs do).

-If you’d like to know more about the background and why R22 is being phased out, read this previous post about the R22 refrigerant phase out.
+If you’d like to know more about the background and why R22 has been phased out, read this previous post about the R22 refrigerant phase out.

 R22 Phased Out: THE OPTIONS